A windy night is followed by a windy morning, so I pack up quickly and start hiking just as Rob, Peter and John begin to prepare breakfast.

 The last mileage to Mt.
-Whitney I saw was in Yosemite: two hundred something…
+Whitney I saw was at the trailhead in Yosemite: two hundred something…

 From Tyndall Creek it is a short (five miles) hike to today’s goal Wallace Creek.
 On the way there the JMT crosses another amazing place: Bighorn Plateau.